 2. Public Transportation

-One standard bus ticket in Rome (one ride on the metro or 100 minutes on buses) = 1.50 euro.
-You can check the prices for other kinds of tickets and subrscriptions on http://www.atac.roma.it/index.asp?p=14.
+One standard bus ticket in Rome (one ride on the metro or 75 minutes on buses) = 1.00 euro.
+You can check the prices for other kinds of tickets and subrscriptions here.

 3. Owning Your Own Car

 Like everywhere, these days the cost of fuel in Italy is high.
-With my car, which is new and well maintained, I spend an average of 55 euros per 500 km.
-This will go up.
+As of June 2016, the average price for petrol is 1.46 euro per litre.
+Diesel is at 1.29 euro per litre.
 Then there are maintenance expenses, like new tires, oil changes, repairs, etc. Car insurance is mandatory in Italy.
 The cost will vary according to your age and the value of the car, your expertise as a driver and other factors.
 You should talk with an insurance agent to obtain a quote.

 In Italy you likely will spend around 120 - 200 Euros per month per person at the grocery store.
 That includes food, household items and toiletries, that is, all your basic supermarket purchases.
 If you plan on eating out rather than cooking at home, the cost of your monthly food bill will likely expand quite a bit.